We may earn affiliate commissions for the recommended products. Learn more.

 Dedicated IP

-NordVPN offers dedicated IP servers in 24 countries, which includes the United States, the United Kingdom, Germany, Japan, Spain, South Africa, and more.
+NordVPN offers dedicated IP servers in 24 countries, including the United States, the United Kingdom, Germany, Japan, Spain, South Africa, and more.
 Whichever country you choose, prices start at $4.19/month.

 In contrast, Surfshark VPN offers dedicated IP addresses in fewer countries at a lower price.
 More precisely, you can choose from 11 countries and have to pay around $3.75/month.